 Managers provided several assumptions regarding the audience.
 Management had high expectations regarding employee motivation.
 In part, managers assumed:

-- Employees read journal article when made available to the team.
+- Employees read journal articles when made available to the team.

 - Employees review material immediately upon receipt.